simonelnahas/simonelnahas.com/posts/clojure-startup.md

 convinced me that Clojure was superior?
 And why did I choose to use it for my startup?

+## What is Clojure?

-To clarify Clojure is the most popular implementation of Lisp and they will be used interchangeably throughout this article.
+Clojure is the most popular implementation of
+Lisp, which it has been for the past 10 years of Lisp's long life of more than 60 years.
+It compiles both to the JVM (Java Virtual Machine) and to JavaScript.
+Clojure and Lisp will be used interchangeably throughout this article.

 ## Hiring considerations